frankgpoon/fsb/README.md

 - Collect limited user data and keep a history of tested sets by user for faster set retrieval/more personalized experience

 - Searching your own user's set

+- Better search option to match sets better using Quizlet's API

+- Repeating stuff when reading flash cards/general ("What did you say?")